 The NNY Food Hub is spatially analyzing agricultural assets in our four-county region using GIS mapping and designing an interactive map both for public and private portals.
-The map will layer livestock, produce, dairy, and meat processing locations in the region.
+For example, this map can layer multiple agricultural enterprises including livestock, produce, dairy, and meat processing locations in the region.
 In the future, we can use this map to understand the agrifood assets in the area and our agrifood value chain to help define the NNY Food Hub Model as it is implemented.
 We will not post any information publicly without an individual’s permission.
-If you have any questions please contact our Food Hub Program Coordinator at 315-788-8450.
+If you have any questions please contact our Agriculture Program Coordinator at 315-788-8450.

 We will also develop a GIS map of Food Hub resources using the data collected and spatial analysis of producers and institutional customers, alongside other assets relevant to a food hub such as regional slaughtering facilities, in an effort to more clearly identify potential synergies.

-The data collected from the multiple 2017 Pilot Projects will help define and/or refine the Go to Market Food Hub Model.
+The data collected from the multiple 2017 Pilot Projects will help define and/or refine the Food Hub Model.
 Some of this data will be available to producers and Food Hub customers through an online interactive portal.

 A secondary outcome of this process is to create a toolkit by the end of 2017.
 This will be made available to all Extension Associations to help collect, map, and analyze local food resources, a critical first step for any local foods initiative.